lexthoms411/March-Madness/Implementation.md

 - **Google Sites Integration**: Create a Google Sites page and embed your leaderboard sheets
 - **Custom Styling**: Add conditional formatting to your sheets for better visualization
 - **Points Lookup**: Customize the `PointsLookup.html` to match your branding

+### Team Icons

+- **Custom Icons**: Replace the team icons in the GitHub repository with your own designs
+- **Icon Integration**: Update the icon URLs in `comments.html` to match your hosted icons
+- **Team Branding**: Use consistent team icons across Google Sites pages, comments section, and printed materials
+- **Icon Format**: Icons should be square PNG or SVG images with transparent backgrounds for best results

 ## Maintenance